 Take a look over our useful guides to learn more about health insurance and how it works.
-Whether you’re thinking of taking out private medical insurance, you want to know what’s available or you’re thinking about changing your provider, our guide should help you to understand how to find the best policy for you.
+Whether you’re thinking of taking out private health insurance, you want to know what’s available or you’re thinking about changing your provider, our guide should help you to understand how to find the best policy for you.

 Health insurance, often also referred to as private medical insurance, gives you access to private healthcare for conditions that develop after your policy has started.

 One of the main benefits of health insurance is the speed of access to medical treatment.
 You’ll pay a monthly premium which covers all or some of the costs for your treatment.
 You’ll be covered for conditions that begin after joining which can be cured.
 These are knows as acute conditions

 The environment you’ll be treated in will vary depending on where you’re located and the type of treatment you need.
 You could be treated in a private hospital, health centre or private section of an NHS hospital.

 The level of cover you’ll get will depend on the policy you take out.

 For some policies, you’ll need to go through initial diagnosis and get a referral from the NHS before you’re able to claim any private treatment.
 Other more comprehensive polices include consultations and tests to help diagnose your condition.

 The most suitable level of cover will vary based on your reasons for taking out health insurance.
 If you’re looking for peace of mind, a comprehensive policy that covers you from diagnosis to aftercare might be what you’re looking for.
 Alternatively, if you’re happy to be diagnosed by the NHS but would like private health care, a more treatment focused package might be better suited to you.